yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 {{< imgdisplay src="images/kx155-crystal-top.jpg" width="600" >}}

-They are probably used to generate the reference 11.4Mhz frequency.
-They are also connected in series which I have not seen in any design before.
-Googling does not give me an answer.
-Does connecting crystals is series sort of increase their overall drive level?
+These 4 11.4Mhz crystals are connected in series which I have not seen in any design before.

+According to a reader, this design is called a [crystal ladder filter](https://en.wikipedia.org/wiki/Crystal_filter).
+In the block diagram, this is referred to as "8 Pole Xtal Filter 11.4Mhz".

+The incoming signals from the Mixer have already converted the input to 11.4Mhz IF.
+The crystal ladder filter operates as a bandpass filter that attenuates all other frequencies except those close to 11.4Mhz.

 {{< imgdisplay src="images/kx155-mc1350p.jpg" width="600" >}}